Takella6315/network-packet-tracing/README.md

-# Google Maps Packet Tracing via Wireshark
-## Goal of the Project:
-The main objective of this project was to track the origin and destination of data that is present on a network.

 # Advanced Network Threat Detection System

 A sophisticated AI/ML/DL-based network traffic analysis system that can classify network packets as legitimate or malicious, with special focus on detecting Command & Control (C&C) servers, botnet communications, and other advanced persistent threats.